Nagendra1997/mesibo-documentation/index.md

 - **getAddress()** - Returns the address of the participant
 - **getType()** - Returns an integer, the streamId - initialized in `getLocalParticipant` by the publisher
 - **getId()** - Returns an integer, the mesibo user-id of the publisher
+- **isLocal()** Returns true if participant is a local stream, false otherwise
 - **toggleMute()** - To mute the audio or video of a stream
 - **muteStatus()** - To get the mute status of a stream
 - **hangup()** - Hangup the stream

+### Overview of Callback functions

+Following are the callback functions available as [Mesibo Listeners](https://mesibo.com/documentation/apinew/listeners/#message-listener)
+- **Mesibo_OnParticipants** Called when a participant joins the group
+- **Mesibo_OnParticipantUpdated** Called when status of a participant changes.
+For example, when they mute/unmute.
+- **Meibo_OnPermission** Called when a permission is requested and completed.
+- **Mesibo_OnError** Called when an error occurs
+- **Mesibo_OnLocalMedia** Called when local media is updated
+- **Mesibo_OnSubscriber** Called  when another participant subscribes to your stream

+Following are the callback functions for passed to `call`.It can be different for each time you use `call()`.
+- **on_stream** Called when a stream is received.
+- **on_status** Called when the status of a stream changes.
+For example, if a stream hangs up, reconnecting, connection is complete, etc

+Following is the callback function passed to `attach()`.It can be different for each time you use `attach()`.
+- **on_attached** Called when attach is complete.

-## Making a call
+### Making a call
-To place a call to the group, you can use the `call` method on the participant's call object.
+To place a call, you need to use the `call` method in the call object.

-You need to make a call when you need other members of the group to view your streams.
-You get a call object from `getLocalParticipant`.
+As described earlier, there are two types of calls- **publish call** and **subscribe call**.
+To make any type of call you need to have a call object.

+To make a publish call, get a call object using`getLocalParticipant`.
+You can be publishing any type of stream - camera or screen.
 Then, if you make a `call()`, other members of the group will be notified and will receive your call object.

-Other members can then subscribe to your stream, again using `call()`
+To make a subscribe call, get the call object in `Mesibo_OnParticipants`.
+Then call the method `call()` for that object.

 ```javascript
 Participant.call(initObject, elementId, onStreamCallback, onStatusCallback)